 Unlike the official HKIAC fee calculator, an authoritative tool to determine administrative fees and arbitrator fees for HKIAC arbitrations, this HKIAC arbitration cost calculator determines the same administrative and arbitrator fees for HKIAC arbitrations, using the 2015 HKIAC Schedule of Fees for arbitrations administered in accordance with the 2013 HKIAC Administered Arbitration Rules, while also automatically estimating all other costs per HKIAC arbitration, including legal fees, expert fees and anticipated witness, management and other party costs, from the filing of a Request for Arbitration through the rendering of a Final Award.

 This is useful, as the majority of HKIAC arbitration costs do not relate to administrative or arbitrator fees, but instead to party costs, especially legal fees and expert fees.
 All assumptions used in this HKIAC arbitration cost calculator are listed below.
+Entities and individuals may contact Aceris Law to request a personalized cost estimate.

 ** The following underlying assumptions are used in this HKIAC arbitration cost calculator: